Upper Expected Meeting Times for Interdependent Stochastic Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work we considered the meeting-time problem for multiple interdependent stochastic agents, about whose selected actions we are epistemically uncertain.
 By establishing that these meeting times correspond to hitting the diagonal in the product space, and by focusing on specific uncertainty models for our beliefs about these agents' selected actions, we were able to recast the problem using the existing theory of imprecise Markov chains.
 We used their associated upper expectation operators to derive explicit characterizations for these quantities of interest, and leveraged Krak’s iterative algorithm~\cite{krak2021comphit} to compute them.
-Finally, we showed that our approach extends naturally to an arbitrary number of agents via an $m$-fold product construction, and we exploited the problem’s inherent symmetries to mitigate the exponential growth of the state space.
+Finally, we showed that our approach extends naturally to an arbitrary number of agents via a $k$-fold product construction, and we exploited the problem’s inherent symmetries to mitigate the exponential growth of the state space.

 In future work, we hope to investigate more general interdependency mechanisms between these agents, provide a more in-depth characterisation of the joint imprecise process that describes their behaviour, and consider the case where agents may have different---possibly adversarial---objectives.
 It would also be interesting to generalize the problem to a continuous-time setting.